Nadia Epping - Art

 Work

-Currently mainly painting acrylic on paper or canvas, my work explores architecture and the remains of human activity in landscape.
+Trained at Kunstakademie Duesseldorf in my native Germany, I have explored a wide variety of media in my artistic practice in the past.
+Currently mainly painting acrylic on paper or canvas, my work explores architecture and the remains of human activity in landscape, with a specific focus on industrial history.

 Bio